VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-chalet.md

 Need a break, just for the two of you?
 Make yourself at home in this cosy chalet.

-*Tip: book your stay directly and pay 10% less than via Booking or AirBnB.*
+*Tip: book your stay directly and pay 12% less than via Booking or AirBnB.*

 ## Facilities chalet

 - spacious living room with flat screen and digital TV
-- fully equipped kitchen and microwave
+- fully equipped kitchen, microwave and Philips Barista (coffee cups)
 - bathroom with shower, washbasin and toilet
 - bedroom chalet:
     - 1 room with a double bed (140x200)